di-vo/goProjects/imageFilter/README.md

 - comic: clamps intensities to a predefined palette of three colors
 - heat: replicates a heat camera image effect
 - sort: sorts pixels in each row, based on their intesity.
 Currently very slow, did not implement this in a smart way
-- pixel: simple pixelation filter
+- pixel: simple pixelation filter, which unfortunatly still produces black lines when running the filter concurrent
 - basicKuwahara: the kuwahara filter gives an image an artsy look.
 Works best on realistic images
 - generalKuwahara: a more sophisticated version, which I didn't manage to properly implemented yet